commontime/com.commontime.cordova.notification/README.md

 - __Windows 8.1__
 - __Windows Phone 8.1__

-Find out more informations [here][wiki_platforms] in our wiki.

-## Installation
-The plugin is installable from source and available on Cordova Plugin Registry and PhoneGap Build.

-Find out more informations [here][wiki_installation] in our wiki.

-## I want to get a quick overview
-All wiki pages contain samples, but for a quick overview the sample section may be the fastest way.

-Find out more informations [here][wiki_samples] in our wiki.

-## I want to get a deep overview
-The plugin supports scheduling local notifications in various ways with a single interface.
-It also allows you to update, clear or cancel them.
-There are different interfaces to query for local notifications and a complete set of events to hook into the life cycle of local notifications.

-Find out more about how to schedule single, multiple, delayed or repeating local notifications [here][wiki_schedule].<br>
-Informations about events like _click_ or _trigger_ can be found [here][wiki_events].

-To get a deep overview we recommend to read about all the topics in our [wiki][wiki] and try out the [Kitchen Sink App][wiki_kitchensink]

-## I want to see the plugin in action
-The plugin offers a kitchen sink sample app.
-Check out the cordova project and run the app directly from your command line or preferred IDE.

-Find out more informations [here][wiki_kitchensink] in our wiki.

 ## Sample
 The sample demonstrates how to schedule a local notification which repeats every week.
 The listener will be called when the user has clicked on the local notification.